By: Maralee McKee, Manners Mentor

 It just hit you: being the Godmother of an infant is easy, but like all Godmothers, you signed on for your lifetime.

-What are you suppose to do for Ava over the next thirty years or longer?
+What are you supposed to do for Ava over the next thirty years or longer?
 What does it look like to be the Godmother of a ten-year-old, an eighteen-year-old and a thirty-eight-year-old?
 What if Ava’s parents ask you to be the Godmother of any future children they have, too?
 Is being the Godmother of a boy any different than being the Godmother of a girl?
 Questions begin to swirl.
 What have you gotten yourself into?

 This important role takes: